 d.
-Phase IV -- Initial Operations.
+Phase IV - Initial Operations.
 In this phase, the applicant will implement the AQP as defined in the updated I&O Plan through one complete cycle of the curriculum.

 (1) Review and Surveillance.
 ERT activities in this phase will consist of surveillance of AQP operations and analysis of data collection results.
 Joint ERT and applicant reviews will be conducted periodically.
-These meetings will provide both parties the chance to analyze results.
+These meetings will provide both parties the chance to analyze results and discuss program concerns.
+At the midpoint in Phase IV, the first annual report will be submitted to the ERT.
+A final joint review and annual report will be accomplished prior to Phase IV Initial Approval expiration (usually 24 months).
+Focus areas for these reviews are (see Appendix 3):

+- (a) Data Management:

+- 1. Collection.

+- 2. Analysis.

+- 3. Standardization.

+- 4. Observations.

+- 5. Additional training.

+- 6. First-look.

+- 7. Program feedback.

+- (b) Recordkeeping.

+- (c) Adherence to I&O Plan.

+- (d) Modifications to the program.

+- (e) Qualification standards that are reliable and valid.

+- (f) Maintenance of the AQP.

+- (g) Currency of the program audit database.

 - (h) Instructor/evaluator program.

 - (i) Special tracking.

-- (j) Transition to AQP (non-AQP fleets)
+- (j) Transition to AQP (non-AQP fleets).

 - (2) Once the final joint review has been completed, the applicant will update the I&O Plan to include the changes recommended by the ERT.
-The successful completion of this phase, and approval of the commensurate revisions to the approved AQP documents and reports, will

-qualify an applicant for entry into the final phase of the AQP process: phase V, Continuing Operations.
-Based on the recommendations of the ERT, the VSP manager and the POI will approve the completion of phase IV.
-The POI and the carrier will then modify the previously issued OpSpec paragraph A034 to include the phase V approval date.
+The successful completion of this phase, and approval of the commensurate revisions to the approved AQP documents and reports, will qualify an applicant for entry into the final phase of the AQP process: Phase V, Continuing Operations.
+Based on the recommendations of the ERT, the manager of the appropriate Safety Standards office and the POI will approve the completion of Phase IV.
+The POI and the carrier

+will then modify the previously issued OpSpec paragraph A034 to include the Phase V approval date.

 e.
-Phase V -- Continuing Operations.
+Phase V - Continuing Operations.
 In this phase, FAA oversight of the AQP is maintained under an FAA surveillance program.
 The certificate holder will maintain the AQP through documentation changes, program revisions, data analysis, and will continue to submit monthly data and an annual AQP report.